cihai/unihan-etl/doc/unihan.rst

 There are many languages and writing systems around the world.
 Computers internally use numbers to represent characters in writing systems.
-As computers became more popular, hundreds of encoding systems were developed to handle writing systems from different regions.
+As computers became more prominent, hundreds of encoding systems were developed to handle writing systems from different regions.

 No single encoding system covered all languages.
-To add to the complexity, encodings conflicted with each other on the numbers assigned to characters.
+Adding to the complexity, encodings conflicted with each other on the numbers assigned to characters.
 Any data decoded with the wrong standard would turn up as gibberish.